Does WhatsApp Notify the Other User When You Screenshot the Conversation?

 That meant that you had to watch what you say if you wanted to keep your chats private.
 We saw many instances of private chats on WhatsApp going viral because someone published screenshots online.
 That surely made some people very unhappy.
 There’s a reason why these chats are private.
 Some things should stay private, far away from the prying eyes of the public.

-Not all of the screenshots were made to make fun of other people.
+Not all of the screenshots were captured to make fun of other people.
 Some users just like to make special moments last forever, so they take a screenshot for their private collection.
 Those people are the ones that are not happy about the new security feature that blocks all screenshots completely.

 New Security Features